 Jungmann is a citizen of the world, traveling widely, speaking multiple languages, and using her outsider’s eye to bring to life the depths and nuances of a culture and a moment in history.
 In Damascus only days before the outbreak of Syria’s devastating civil war, Jungmann captured some of the final moments of normalcy and peace.
 Those works have since been exhibited around the world, most notably in Damascus itself, at both the Goethe Institut Damaskus and the Arab International University.
 She has also turned her lens to examine such historically profound locations as the Murphy Ranch, an abandoned WWII-era Nazi encampment in California’s Pacific Palisades.

-Educated at UCLA and the Burg Giebichenstein University of Art and Design in Halle, Germany, Jungmann studied with acclaimed photographers James Welling and Rudolf Schäfer and did an internship with Miyako Ichiuchi in Japan.
+No matter what the context of her photography, Jungmann’s work combines innovation, storytelling and artistry.
+Educated at UCLA and the Burg Giebichenstein University of Art and Design in Halle, Germany, she has studied with acclaimed photographers James Welling and Rudolf Schäfer.
+She is also honored to be mentored by Japan's Miyako Ichiuchi.

-Read more about Jungmann in this interview with Limited Runs
+Read more about Ina Jungmann in this interview with Limited Runs.

 For future events and updates sign up for my mailing list HERE!